-Tom: Everybody gets into the automotive business a little bit differently and I know your story is a little unique, so how did you get into the automotive business?
+Tom: Today we’re talking about car buying with women.
+Everybody gets into the automotive business a little bit differently and I know your story is a little unique, so how did you get into the automotive business at Rock Honda?

 Tom: And the rest is history.
 How long ago was that?

 Veronica: That was six years ago.

 Tom: You were working for the bank, but before that I know you grew up in Mexico, right?